smarthomeNG/plugins/enocean/README.md

 ### items.yaml / items.conf (deprecated)

 #### Attributes
-For attributes see the examples.
+For attributes have a look to the examples.

 #### Example item.yaml
 ```